 In that context, the aligned schedules help because sixth-graders already with some fluency can enroll in a higher-level class more easily.

 One casualty of all the changes, however, was the traditional family consumer sciences program.
 In its place, the district carved out time for a dedicated sixth-grade health class, hiring two half-time teachers for each school.

-“That’s a really positive addition,” Merritt says.
+“That’s a really positive addition,” Merritt said.
 “There’s a lot of social and emotional things that kids are going through in sixth grade.”

-Mount Nittany Principal Brian Ishler says the revised model places one less burden on students already grappling with entering adolescence.
+Mount Nittany Principal Brian Ishler said the revised model places one less burden on students already grappling with entering adolescence.

-“It’s one change when they come to middle school,” he says.
+“It’s one change when they come to middle school,” he said.
 “In the past, it would be a change coming into sixth and another going into seventh.
 So now, we’re having one transition.”